Lithium Americas Corp. (TSE:LAC) Director Buys C$44,748.00 in Stock

 Lithium Americas Corp.
-(TSE:LAC – Get Free Report) Director Alun Robert Doyle purchased 10,000 shares of the business’s stock in a transaction dated Tuesday, November 19th.
-The shares were acquired at an average price of C$4.47 per share, for a total transaction of C$44,748.00.
+(TSE:LAC – Get Free Report) Director Alun Robert Doyle bought 10,000 shares of the firm’s stock in a transaction on Tuesday, November 19th.
+The stock was bought at an average cost of C$4.47 per share, for a total transaction of C$44,748.00.

 Lithium Americas Stock Performance

 Lithium Americas (TSE:LAC – Get Free Report) last released its earnings results on Tuesday, November 5th.
-The company reported C($0.02) earnings per share for the quarter, beating the consensus estimate of C($0.03) by C$0.01.
-On average, analysts forecast that Lithium Americas Corp. will post 1.3803828 EPS for the current year.
+The company reported C($0.02) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of C($0.03) by C$0.01.
+On average, research analysts predict that Lithium Americas Corp. will post 1.3803828 EPS for the current fiscal year.

 Wall Street Analyst Weigh In